mastodon/blog/content/posts/2025-11-11_trunk_and_tidbits-oct_2025/index.md

 - version [**4.3.14**](https://github.com/mastodon/mastodon/releases/tag/v4.3.14)
 - version [**4.2.27**](https://github.com/mastodon/mastodon/releases/tag/v4.2.27)

 As always, we recommend that all Mastodon server owners should be running the latest point version for their release branch, and ideally, to upgrade to the newest stable version of Mastodon.
-There are a lot of new features in version 4.5, particularly since this release makes display and authoring of quote posts, and controls for these, available to everyone.
+There are a lot of new features in version 4.5, particularly since this release makes display and authoring of quote posts available to everyone.

 The release of Mastodon 4.5 also updates our list of supported versions, and [upcoming end-of-life dates](https://github.com/mastodon/mastodon/blob/main/SECURITY.md).
 In particular, the 4.2 branch will no longer receive updates after January 8, 2026, and the 4.3 branch will reach EOL on May 6, 2026.

+### Looking ahead

 You will find that [the Roadmap page on the website](https://joinmastodon.org/roadmap?ref=webtechnology.news) has had a complete overhaul.
-With our team changes and the increased pace of development, as well as changes to how we arrange our work, we know that the previous roadmap was outdated and did not reflect what we are currently working on or considering.
-The page is now simplified into features we've recently shipped (current stable release); those we are actively working on (for the next major release); and those we are exploring (this may include research and specification work, usually for a version after the next major update).
-This is simply to provide a little more insight into where the team's efforts are directly focused; it does not exclude other changes and adjustments that we make along the way.
+We know that the previous roadmap was outdated and did not reflect what we are currently working on, or considering for future versions - particularly with our expanded team and the increased pace of development.

+The page is now simplified into:

+- features we've recently shipped (current stable release);
+- those we are actively working on (for the next major release);
+- and those we are exploring (this may include research and specification work, usually for a version after the next major update).

+The road map is simply to provide a little more insight into where the team's efforts are directly focused.
+The existence of this page and its contents, does not exclude other changes and adjustments that we make along the way.

 ## Backend and Web